The Singleton

 ---

-After dinner.
-The kids were in bed — together, as always, same bed, same instance, tangled together with the elephant between them.
-Maya was cleaning up.
+After dinner the girls were in bed — together, the same bed, the same instance, tangled, Trunk between them like a load-bearing beam.
+Maya was at the sink.
 Jeff was in the living room.

 He held it.
-Smooth walnut grain against his thumb.
-The same gesture he had made a thousand times — in meetings, in the car, in the garage, in moments of anxiety and comfort and boredom.
-The phone that represented everything Jeff used to value: control, isolation, a system that did not leak.
+Smooth grain under the pad of his thumb, the gesture worn into him — meetings, the car, the garage, every register of anxiety and comfort and boredom he had ever passed through.
+The phone was the argument for everything he used to be: control, isolation, a system that did not leak.
+A point that no query ever returned a neighbor for.

-Tonight he held it.
-He did not put it down.
+Tonight he held it and did not set it down.
+The phone's coordinates had not moved. *He* had not moved.
 Not yet.

-"Tomorrow," he whispered to the walnut grain.
+"Tomorrow," he said to the grain, barely voiced.
 "If the build finishes."

-The phone sat in his palm, forty-two grams, a perfect closed system, undeniably still his.
-The coffee table in front of him was covered with Lucy's drawing of the cold man (which Maya had told him that morning had been mailed to a composer in Lagos named Elena — Maya did not know why she had done it; something had told her to; she had found the woman's address in a back issue of the New York Times that Ruth Chen had mailed her two weeks earlier), Ella's drawing of the yacht (a boat Maya did not remember telling her about), and a half-eaten pack of Ella's plain crackers.
-There was an empty space where the phone would go if he were ready.
+It sat in his palm, forty-two grams, undeniably still his.
+The coffee table in front of him was a small museum of things his daughters knew without being told: Iris's drawing of the cold man — which Maya had, that morning, addressed and mailed to a composer in Lagos named Elena, not able to say why, only that something had told her to, and that she had found the address in a back issue of the *Times* that Ruth Chen had sent her two weeks before — and Nora's drawing of a long white boat nobody had described to her, and a half-eaten sleeve of Nora's plain crackers.
+There was a clean rectangle of table where the phone would go if he were ready.
 He was not ready.
-That was fine.
+That was allowed.

 ---

-Lucy came down the stairs.
+Iris came down the stairs in bare feet.
 She could not sleep.

 "Daddy."